Alfresco/docs-alfresco/process-automation/latest/model/forms.md

 Forms can be used in three different ways:

-* As part of a [user task]({% link process-automation/latest/model/bpmn.md %}#user-task) that will create a task for an assigned user, or group of users when the process flow reaches that element.
+* As part of a [user task]({% link process-automation/latest/model/processes/bpmn.md %}#user-task) that will create a task for an assigned user, or group of users when the process flow reaches that element.

-* As part of a [start event]({% link process-automation/latest/model/bpmn.md %}#start-events) used at the beginning of a process instance.
+* As part of a [start event]({% link process-automation/latest/model/processes/bpmn.md %}#start-events) used at the beginning of a process instance.
 Forms behave in the same way as when they are linked to a user task, however forms linked to start events cannot be saved part way through filling them in.

 * As standalone tasks where the form can be used in a task that is not associated to any process.

 Forms can also be based on [content models](LINK) allowing content metadata to be updated within a form and subsequently managed in a process using the [content connector](LINK).

-## Form properties
+## Properties

 The basic properties of a form are: